stackitcloud/stackit-sdk-go/README.md

 To configure the key flow, follow this steps:

-1. In the Portal, go to the `Service Accounts` tab, choose a `Service Account` and go to `Service Account Keys` to create a key.
+1. Create a service account key:

-    - You can create your own RSA key-pair or have the Portal generate one for you.
+- Use the STACKIT Portal: go to the `Service Accounts` tab, choose a `Service Account` and go to `Service Account Keys` to create a key.
+For more details, see [Create a service account key](https://docs.stackit.cloud/stackit/en/create-a-service-account-key-175112456.html)

 2. Save the content of the service account key by copying it and saving it in a JSON file.

     The expected format of the service account key is a **json** with the following structure: